Waterloo & City line: The Waterloo & City Railway Bill

 In 1891, the Corporation of the City of London made a statistical survey which it published ancillary to the National Census taken in that year.
 37,694 persons lived in the City, but the daytime occupation was 310,384.
 On 4 May 1891, 1,186,094 entries to the City were made, i.e., many people entered more than once.
 Separate statistical information is that about 50,000 persons arrived at Waterloo daily, of whom about 12,000 proceeded to the City by some means.

 In November 1891, a bill was deposited to build an underground electric railway from Waterloo to the Mansion House in the City; the capital was to be £500,000; the proposal was supported by the LSWR but was independent.
-Three other "tube" railways were proposed in the same Parliamentary session, the traditional cut-and-cover method being seen as impractical, as was an elevated railway on viaduct.
+Three other "tube" railways were proposed in the same parliamentary session, the traditional cut-and-cover method being seen as impractical, as was an elevated railway on viaduct.
 Electric urban railways had been introduced in Germany in 1891 and in the United States of America, and were in daily, widespread use; but in the United Kingdom, only one example was in existence, the City and South London Railway.

 The progress of the bill through Parliament was slow, partly because of the novelty of considering tube railway schemes; there were several petitions from the authorities responsible for public works in the city.
-The London County Council tried to insist that the tubes should be made large enough to carry ordinary trains, and that all trains arriving at Waterloo should continue through them to the City.
+London County Council tried to insist that the tubes should be made large enough to carry ordinary trains, and that all trains arriving at Waterloo should continue through them to the City.
 This idea would have required a new subterranean terminal station at the Bank of at least equal size to Waterloo itself.

-Numerous petitions against the bill, or requiring additional protections to be included in it, were presented, but eventually on 27 July 1893, the Waterloo & City Railway Act gained royal assent.
+Numerous petitions against the bill, or requiring additional protections to be included in it, were presented, but eventually on 27 July 1893, the Waterloo and City Railway Act 1893 (56 & 57 Vict. c. clxxxvii) gained royal assent.